Where to start with yoga?

 What time of day is it best to do yoga?

 Any and all of the time!
 The trick is to make it work for you.
 So whether it is practising early in the morning to stretch out and get in the right headspace for the day, or heading to a class after work to de-stress after a long day - yoga is fantastic for your mind and body anytime that works for you.

 How often should I do yoga?

 Generally speaking, many say that it is best when practiced between 2 and 5 times a week.
 As you practice more you may find a daily practice helpful or you may find that you can only realistically fit it into your schedule once or twice.

 Is CBD good for yoga?

-You might also want to try a CBD Drink after class, to refresh yourself (especially after hot yoga class!) as CBD’s anti-inflammatory benefits may help to soothe sore muscles and reduce inflammation.
+You might also want to try a TRIP CBD Drink after class, to refresh yourself with a chilled sparkling drink (especially if it’s hot yoga you’re doing).